-The drooping eyelids vary in severity, and may be barely noticeable until the pupil, iris and other parts of the eye are completely covered.
+The drooping eyelids vary in severity and may be barely noticeable until the eye’s pupil, iris, and other parts are completely covered.

-If it is severe or not treated, palpebral Ptosis can cause other conditions, such as amblyopia (lazy eye) or astigmatism.
+If severe or not treated, palpebral Ptosis can cause other conditions, such as amblyopia (lazy eye) or astigmatism.

-Ptosis should also be differentiated from dermatocalasis, which is simply extra eyelid skin that can also cause the appearance of a drooping eyelid.
-The causes and treatment of dermatochalasia are very different from those of ptosis.
+Ptosis should also be differentiated from dermatochalasis, which is extra eyelid skin that can also cause the appearance of a drooping eyelid.
+The causes and treatment of dermatochalasis are very different from those of Ptosis.

 What are the symptoms of palpebral Ptosis?

-The most obvious symptom of ptosis or blepharoptosis is the drooping eyelid itself.
+The most apparent symptom of Ptosis or blepharoptosis is the drooping eyelid itself.
 Other symptoms include difficulty opening the eye or the need to tilt the head back to see better.
-Eye fatigue, misaligned eyes or double vision can also accompany ptosis.
+Eye fatigue, misaligned eyes, or double vision can also accompany Ptosis.